owlsecco/thebistronewsletter/content/_index.md

 ---
 title: Home
 has_intro: true
+intro_content: >-
+  ### Make better, wiser decisions!

-intro_content: '## Hi there, Welcome to The Bistro Ke Newsletter'
+  Hi there?
+Welcome to The Bistro Ke Newsletter where we cover the kenyan stock market, available government tenders, business insights, security practices, emerging trends, cryptocurrencies and more
 intro_actions:
   - type: action
     template: action